maziac/z80-sample-program/readme.md

  The program also includes some unit tests to test the different memory fill subroutines.
  This configuration is hidden, i.e. you can't select it like the others in the vscode UI.
  But it is there in launch.json and it is used for executing and debugging the unit tests.
- DeZog (as of v2.4.0) includes the functionality to run the unit tests from the vscode graphical UI (the test explorer).
+ DeZog includes the functionality to run the unit tests from the vscode graphical UI (the test explorer).

  Select the chemistry beaker icon on the left: